CleverRaven/Cataclysm-DDA/design-doc.md

 The XE-037 contaminating all living things is not the Blob, any more than a transistor is a computer processor.
 This basic Blob biomatter can be coerced into causing mutations in infected targets (i.e. anyone), using mutagen.

+#### The Exodii

+See [the Technology document](./technology.md) for more details on how Exodii technology works, both practically and (non-canonically) some of the theory ideas for how it could function.

 ### Other Alien Forces

 #### Mi-Go